 All boarders, whether rough board or stalled, can use the large arena, the small arena, wash stall in the main barn, outdoor wash stalls, trails and jump fields.
-Please ask Dave for permission before using a pen/paddock, switching stalls or tack lockers, switching turnout fields or scheduling clinics.
+Please ask Dave for permission before starting to use a pen/paddock, switching stalls, tack lockers or turnout fields and before scheduling clinics.
+All of these activities require permission as well as coordination with the barn staff and fellow boarders.

 Before attending events at our neighboring barn, Coyote Run, please fill out the waiver listed below and turn in to the organizer or forward to Jon Ketzler (contact info on Boarders Facebook page.